 News, articles, information about Geneva, Illinois City Council from the Kane County Chronicle and Shaw Local

-The Geneva 708 Mental Health Board announced the award of $177,000 in grants to 13 nonprofits that serve Geneva residents in the areas of mental health, addiction and for those with developmental delays.
+The Geneva Mental Health Board announced the award of $200,000 in grants to 15 nonprofit agencies that serve Geneva residents in the areas of mental health, addiction and developmental delays.

 Geneva is poised to issue $30 million in alternate revenue bonds to pay for improving the electric infrastructure for the continued development of the North Geneva Business Park, Fabyan Parkway and South Kirk Road corridors.

 The city of Geneva was one of 12 Chicago area communities to recently complete the EV Readiness Program created to prepare local governments to meet the growing demand for electric vehicles and charging infrastructure.

 The Geneva City Council on Monday honored one of the city’s bright young residents and continued a 44-year-old program that benefits the city’s principal commercial area.

 The former Little Owl/Flagstone at the corner of Routes 31 and 38 in Geneva – boarded up and vacant since 2021 – has a chance at a new beginning following a recommendation for a grant and tax rebate of $290,000 so the new owners can finish renovation work.